 Artemide Sintesi Pinza Clamp Lamp

 Materials: Clip-on lamp in white painted metal and a black painted metal clamp.
-Silver painted aluminium lampshade.
-Bakelite socket.
+Black grid above the adjustable silver painted aluminium lampshade.
+Bakelite E27 socket.

 Height: 32 cm / 12.59”